a consumer needs to collect money awarded to him by the court

 How long do I have to collect?

-You have 10 years from the date the judgment was issued to collect your money.
-If you cannot collect within 10 years, you can renew the judgment for another ten years by filing the forms called EJ-190 Application For And Renewal of Judgment and EJ-195 Notice of Renewal of Judgment.
-You must file these forms with the clerk before the end of the 10-year period.
-Be sure to send a copy of each form to the Judgment Debtor and file a Proof of Service with the court.
+To renew your judgment, you must file Form EJ-190 Application for and Renewal of Judgment and Form EJ-195 Notice of Renewal of Judgment.
+These forms must be filed with the clerk before the end of the 10-year period.
+You must also serve a copy of each form on the Judgment Debtor and file a Proof of Service with the court.